sandybei/Speaker_Identification_Deep_Learning_Project/README.md

 $ python data_explore.py
 ```
 ### 3. Data Preprocessing
+File ```audio_analysis``` contains functions for audio signal processing and their conversion to audio spectrograms.
-Run the following command to create directories of audio spectrogram images:
+Run the following command to create directories of spectrogram images to be used for training:
 ```
-$ python create_directories.py
+$ python preprocess_audio.py
 ```

 ### 4. Training